muhammadabdulre/git-assignment-abdulrehman/readme.txt

-Hello, this is my introduction.
+This text is from conflict branch.